Grades 6-8 · Starting with Grade 6

 Separate classes, shared context

-The girls' curriculum teaches a little about boys, and the boys' curriculum teaches a little about girls.
+The girls' curriculum also teaches about boys, and the boys' curriculum also teaches about girls.

 03